rubyaustralia/rubyconfau-2014-cfp/talk-andrew_grimm-rubocop/README.md

 RuboCop is configurable.
 Each guideline is enforced by a single cop, which can be disabled, or configured to represent a modified guideline.

+This talk will include how to use RuboCop, including configuration, what is can detect, and how it can be useful.

 ## Andrew Grimm

 Andrew Grimm is a bioinformatician at the University of New South Wales in Sydney, Australia.